 Scarlete is a mom to an adorable six-year-old girl.
-Midway through her pregnancy, she was diagnosed with bipolar disorder, triggered by her pregnancy and a hormonal imbalance.
-Recalling her beautiful birth story gives her peace and hope.
+Despite the challenges that came with her pregnancy, recalling her beautiful birth story gives her peace and hope.
 She wrote this story for her doula, Rachel.

 At midnight, our doula, Rachel, rushed to the bath where I lay helpless.
 Immediately, she held my hand, and her energy enveloped me in an instant.
 There was calm as she told me, "It's all right, I'm right here."
 She squeezed my hand; I squeezed hers back.

 My husband, who has been an amazing partner throughout, was on the phone trying to get a hold of our midwife.
 I could sense his pulse and his breath quickening as he tried to stay calm.
 He was pacing to and fro, speaking in a whisper.